Ovaday/salesforce-exchange-demo/README.md

-# salesforce-exchange-demo
+# Salesforce LWC Currency Exchange Demo
 ![UI Screenshot.png](UI%20Screenshot.png)

-How To configure:
+## How To configure:
 1) Deploy components of the application
 2) Go to Setup -> Custom Settings, find 'Fixier Settings' and set 'API Key' field to your key, Base URL to Fixier endpoint.
 3) Go to Setup -> Permission Sets and assign 'Fixier Permissions' permission set to your user.
 4) Add LWC component 'Exchange Manager' to desired page.

-How to use:
+## How to use:
 1) Open page, select Base currency and Target currency.
 2) Click "Get Exchange Rate"

-What can be improved:
+## What can be improved:
 1) Additional error handling (Fixier API can return that we have reached the limit of requests and this can be shown to the user).
 2) Additional tests on Fixier errors + error handling.
 3) Caching.
+4) UI alignment can be improved - 'From Currency' does not align perfectly with 'To Currency'.
+(Different Lightning Components)
-4) [Optional] Switch from Custom Settings to Custom Metadata.
+5) [Optional] Switch from Custom Settings to Custom Metadata.
-5) [Optional] Increase test coverage from ~92% to 100%.
+6) [Optional] Increase test coverage from ~92% to 100%.
-6) [Optional] Pack source code into unmanaged package.
+7) [Optional] Pack source code into unmanaged package.
-7) [Optional] Fixier DTO in a separate class.
+8) [Optional] Fixier DTO in a separate class.

-Self-critics:
+## Self-critics:
 1) Current approach without caching creates a security breach in a way that the API Usage can be flooded with requests with a simple (D)DOS attack.
 2) UI can be nicer, table rows with currencies can be coloured with each line having different color (gray+white).